 There are also some insurers who offer guaranteed acceptance, regardless of medical history.
 Especially for those who are part of a company group plan.
 Check your employer-issued health coverage, as the same insurer may guarantee your acceptance.

-If you’re about to retire, you can still take advantage of guaranteed acceptance plans.
+If you're about to retire, you can still take advantage of guaranteed acceptance plans.
 Some insurance companies offer guaranteed coverage for members of group plans.
-You need to apply two months before you lose your group benefits though.
+You need to apply for two months before you lose your group benefits though.

 Compare Deductibles and Copayments

 Three types of "fees" make up health insurance costs in Canada.
 These include premiums, deductibles, and copayments.

 A premium is an amount you pay for your private health insurance every month.
 It's the cost of getting insured and covered.
 The higher your premiums are, the more comprehensive your coverage will be.